uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;TRANSIT OPERATION.
-Reduced Dataset Indicator&gt; = '1'
+IF &lt;TRANSIT OPERATION.Reduced dataset indicator&gt; = '1'
 THEN at least one &lt;AUTHORISATION.
 Type&gt; is EQUAL to 'C524' ELSE &lt;AUTHORISATION.
 Type&gt; shall not be EQUAL to 'C524'